randohm/mpdfront/README.md

 - options: shows the options dialog
 - browser: set focus on the browser
 - playlist: sets focus on the playlist
-- full_browser: sets the browser to full height
+- toggle_main: rotates widgets to full and split screen
-- full_bottom: sets the bottom pane to full height
+- toggle_bottom: rotates bottom widgets to full and split screen
-- full_playback: sets the playback pane to full width
-- full_playlist: sets the playlist to full width
 - delete: delete track in playlist
 - moveup: move track up in playklist
 - movedown: move track down in playlist